cisco-open/jalapeno/infra/telemetry/README.md

 That deployment script configures telemetry according to the configuration in `config_xr`

+Note: `hosts.json.example` is included as an example of how `hosts.json` should look.

-In the event you need to reassess your telemetry configuration, run:
+In the event you need to remove	Pipeline or reassess your telemetry configuration, run:
 ```
 python remove_telemetry
 ```

-Note: `hosts.json.example` is included as an example of how `hosts.json` should look.

 ## Helpful Hints